anuragrai63/KodeKloud-Engineer-2.0-100-Days-of-DevOps/L1/Day-22.md

-# Day 22: Clone the Git Repository
+# Day 22: Cloning a Local Git Repository

 ## Scenario

-The DevOps team established a new Git repository last week, which remains unused at present.
-However, the Nautilus application development team now requires a copy of this repository on the Storage Server in the Stratos DC.
-Follow the provided details to clone the repository:
+The DevOps team has set up a new Git repository, which is currently unused.
+The Nautilus application development team now needs a copy of this repository on the Storage Server for further development and collaboration.

-The repository to be cloned is located at /opt/cluster.git
+- The existing repository is located at: `/opt/cluster.git`

-Clone this Git repository to the /usr/src/kodekloudrepos directory.
-Perform this task using the natasha user, and ensure that no modifications are made to the repository or existing directories, such as changing permissions or making unauthorized alterations.
+- You need to clone this repository to: `/usr/src/kodekloudrepos`
+- Perform this task as the `natasha` user.
+- Do not modify the repository or any existing directories during this process.

 ---

 ## Tasks

+- Clone the Git repository `/opt/cluster.git` to `/usr/src/kodekloudrepos` as the `natasha` user.
+- Ensure no modifications are made to the repository or existing directories.

 ---